zackstout/beatles-songwriting/README.md

 - The ii, iii, vi, and vii, can all be turned into secondary dominants.
 - The major third (of each chord) is indeed outside the parent major scale, but that serves to propel us forward.
+- and also adds scope for melody from outside parent scale.

 #### II7 (the 'V of V')